Helping millions of people navigate the world of technology.

 Naming the file in Notepad

-Step 6: Double-click on the saved .reg file and click Yes to the Registry Editor prompt that pops up.
+Step 6: Double-click on the saved .reg file and click Yes to the Registry Editor prompt.

 Yes option for Registry Change

-When you computer restarts, right-click on the problematic application and choose Troubleshoot compatibility from the context menu.
+When your computer restarts, right-click on the problematic application and choose Troubleshoot compatibility from the context menu.
 Next, follow the on-screen instructions to fix the compatibility issue.

 Troubleshoot compatibility option in Context menu